 Brass fixtures bring life to a black and white bathroom | Credits: masterbathroomsshop.com

 Aside from metals, matte black is also trending in bathrooms and kitchens.
 This statement piece is versatile—it fits most contemporary interiors and complements a wide variety of materials.

-Desaturated colours come from mixing a colour of the spectrum with white.
-This year, we’ll see a lot of mint and millennial pink in our homes.
-These colours will put the funky 80’s vibe in our modern homes.
+Desaturated colours come from mixing the colour of the spectrum with white.
+This year, we'll see a lot of mint and millennial pink in our homes.
+These colours will put the funky 80's vibe in our modern homes.